SamStudio8/goldilocks/docs/examples.rst

 ---------

-To use Goldilocks you will need to import the :class:`goldilocks.goldilocks.Goldilocks` class and your desired census strategy (e.g. NCounterStrategy) from :mod:`goldilocks.strategies` to your script: ::
+To use Goldilocks you will need to import the :class:`goldilocks.goldilocks.Goldilocks` class and your desired census strategy (e.g. NucleotideCounterStrategy) from :mod:`goldilocks.strategies` to your script: ::

     from goldilocks.goldilocks import Goldilocks
-    from goldilocks.strategies import NCounterStrategy
+    from goldilocks.strategies import NucleotideCounterStrategy

 Providing Sequence Data